/ A NEGLECTED DISEASE

 How many people die of Noma?

-of the people affected by noma die in the first two weeks if they don’t receive treatment in time.
-That’s why early detection and awareness raising campaigns are so important for a disease that affects 140,000 children every year. *
+of people affected by noma die in the first two weeks if they don’t receive treatment with antibiotics in time.
+That’s why early detection and awareness raising campaigns are so important for a disease that affects an estimated 140,000 children every year. *

 *These numbers are an estimate that the World Health Organization (WHO) made in 1994.
-This shows how ignored and neglected this disease and its survivors are.
+The fact this data has not been updated in more than 25 years, shows how neglected this disease, and its survivors, are.

 Where do you find noma?

-The disease was first reported by Hippocrates in the 5th century BC.
+The disease was first reported by Hippocrates in the the fifth century BC.
 The first medical description of noma was in 1595, when it was called ‘water cancer’.
 In Europe, cases were also reported in concentration camps during World War II.

 What are the symptoms?